 This is the cheese of choice for cheesecake, morning bagels, salmon spreads, anything you can think of.
 Now let’s take a closer look at a comparison between mascarpone and cream cheese, just to make sure we’ve got everything right.

 Mascarpone has a high fat percentage, over 55%, simply because it’s made entirely out of cream.
 And not just any cream, this is a cream that has been thoroughly separate from the milk.
 Some call this cream double cream or heavy cream, with a fat percentage way over the common 10%.

 Because of this high milkfat content, mascarpone has a subtly sweet, milky flavor.
 This becomes even more apparent when you mix it with something that requires a bit of fat for the flavor to come to light, like cocoa or coconut.

-Conversely, cream cheese has a lower fat percentage (around 33%) because it’s made form a combination of milk and cream.
-It has a slightly higher moisture content, and this shows in how easily it can spread in a piece of toast.
+Conversely, cream cheese has a lower fat percentage (around 33%) because it’s made from a combination of milk and cream.
+It has a slightly higher moisture content, and this shows how easily it can spread on a piece of toast.
 By comparison, fridge-cold mascarpone is very dense and difficult to spread, almost like butter.

 2. Cream cheese has a tangy, vaguely cheesy taste